wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Testing that deliberately downs a server to measure the speed of recovery is called
 <strong>"resilency testing"</strong>.<a href="#Tasks">*</a>

+## Monitoring

+On AWS, to collect measurements and streamed to CloudWatch, a CloudWatch Logs Agent needs to be installed on each server instance.

+AWS CloudWatch Log Groups are defined to capture and send alerts about specific errors to SNS (imple Notification Service) emails.

+After 60 days, logs can be sent to AWS Glacier for lower-cost longer term retention if a S3 Lifecycle policy is defined.

 ## Load Balancing

-When multiple server instances are involved, a Load Balancer is needed to distribute work among them.
+When multiple server instances are involved, a <strong>Load Balancer</strong> is needed to balance (distribute) work among instances.
 Load Balancers can also use (X.509) SSL certificates installed to convert "https://" encrypted requests to unencrypted "http://" requests passed on to web servers.
 This reduces the decryption and encryption workload on individual servers.
 Some load balancers (such as F5) are specialized servers with special (ASIC) chips to process faster than standard computers.
 F5 itself, NGINX, Cisco, and others also have software-based load balancers.